 - Physical force was used to block the victim’s access to a telephone or other form of communication

 Second degree CDV charges can warrant up to a three-year stay in jail, and fines up to $5000.

 This is the least severe of CDV charges.
 It is a misdemeanor, and to warrant this charge, you must have injured or threatened to injure a person you have:

 - Live with, or previously have lived with

 If convicted of a 3rd degree CDV charge, you could spend up to 90 days in jail and face fines up to $2500.

 Consult with a Greenville Attorney to Discuss Your CDV Charge

 If facing a CDV charge in South Carolina, you must contact a Greenville CDV attorney at Kendrick and Leonard to determine the strength of the case against you and the possible outcomes that may result.
-Your CDV attorney will be able to help your assess what degree of charges you may face and what the best strategy is for overcoming them.
+Your CDV attorney in Columbia SC will be able to help your assess what degree of charges you may face and what the best strategy is for overcoming them.